What is Entropy in thermodynamics?

 “If a system undergoes a natural process,it will go in the direction that causes the entropy of the system plus the environment to increase.”

 It is observed that a natural process tends to proceed towards a state of greater disorder.
 Thus, there is a relation between entropy and molecular disorder.
 For example an irreversible heat flow from a hot to a cold substance of a system increases disorder because the molecules are initially sorted out in hotter and cooler regions.
 This order is lost when the system comes to thermal equilibrium.
 Addition of heat to a system increases its disorder because the increase in average molecular speed and therefore, the randomness of molecular motion.
-Similarly, free expansion of gas increases its disorder because the molecules have greater randomness of position after expansion than before.
+Similarly, free expansion of gas increases its disorder because the molecules have the greater randomness of position after expansion than before.
 Thus in both examples, entropy is said to be increased.

 We can conclude that only those processes are probable for which entropy of the system increases or remains constant.
-The process for which entropy remains constant is a reversible process; whereas for all irreversible processes, entropy of all system increases.
+The process for which entropy remains constant is a reversible process; whereas for all irreversible processes, the entropy of all system increases.

 Every time entropy increases, the opportunity to convert some heat into work is lost.
 For example there is an increase in entropy when hot and cold water are mixed.
 Then warm water which results cannot be separated into a hot layer and a cold layer.
 There has been no loss of energy but some of the energy is no longer available for conversion into work.
 Therefore increase in entropy means degradation of energy from a higher level where more work can be extracted to a lower level at which less or no useful work can be done.
 The energy in a sense is degraded, going from more orderly form to less orderly form. eventually ending up as thermal energy.